BIMI - Aviation Ministries

 4. An A&P mechanic’s rating is preferred.
 In some cases it would be required.
 It should be understood that the ability to troubleshoot mechanical problems and make repairs is the important consideration, especially in a remote or jungle situation.
 Not all foreign governments allow A&Ps to exercise their privileges as a mechanic.

-At BIMI we are praying continually for missionaries that have the call of God in their lives, a pioneer spirit and the ability to use aviation as a means to carry the Gospel of Christ to the peoples that live in remote areas.
-We are praying for the development of evangelistic, church- planting, aviation ministries in Alaska, Canada, Africa, and unto the uttermost parts of the earth.
+At BIMI we are praying continually for missionaries who have the call of God in their lives, a pioneer spirit, and the ability to use aviation as a means to carry the Gospel of Christ to the peoples that live in remote areas.
+We are praying for the development of evangelistic, church-planting, aviation ministries in Alaska, Canada, Africa, and unto the uttermost part of the earth.